CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm/aws_cli_launch_vm.md

 <a href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-requests.html">Spot Instance Requests</a>

-To launch a Spot Instance with RunInstances API you create below configuration file:
+To launch a Spot Instance with RunInstances API you create the configuration file as described below:

 ```
 cat <<EoF > ./runinstances-config.json